TatianaSnisarenko/dev-ops-ci-cd/lesson-7/README.md

 ## 🚀 How to Run

-This project provisions AWS infrastructure with Terraform, stores its state remotely in S3 + DynamoDB, and then deploys a Django application to an EKS cluster using Helm.
+This project provisions AWS infrastructure with Terraform (remote state in S3 + DynamoDB), then deploys a Django app to EKS with Helm.

-- The workflow includes:
+Infra and app deploys are separate: Terraform builds infra (incl.
+RDS PostgreSQL and a Kubernetes Secret django-db), Helm deploys the app using that secret and the image in ECR.

+**Workflow**

-- Creating backend storage (S3 + DynamoDB) for Terraform remote state.
+1. Create backend storage (S3 + DynamoDB) for Terraform remote state.
-- Provisioning VPC, ECR, and EKS infrastructure.
+2. Provision VPC, ECR, RDS (PostgreSQL), and EKS with Terraform.
+3. Let Terraform create a Kubernetes Secret `django-db` containing DB credentials.
-- Building and pushing the Docker image to ECR.
+4. Build and push the Docker image to ECR.
-- Deploying the Django app to EKS via Helm.
+5. Deploy the Django app to EKS via Helm, using the `django-db` secret and the ECR image URL from Terraform outputs.
-- Validating that HPA scaling and Services work.
+6. (Optional) Install Metrics Server and validate HPA (Horizontal Pod Autoscaler).

 ### 1️⃣ Comment out the backend